 The Yaoundé Seminar organising committee invites PhD students, postdoctoral researchers and early career faculty at African and non-African Universities to submit abstracts (400-500 words) on themes related to the conference’s topic.
 Graduate students finishing their Masters degree and planning to start a PhD will also be considered as auditors and should email us their CV along with their abstract.

-Abstracts should be submitted via email to firstname.lastname@example.org , email@example.com, firstname.lastname@example.org, and email@example.com by April 20, 2020.
+Abstracts should be submitted via email to email@example.com , firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org by FEBRUARY 2021 (DEADLINE EXTENSION DUE TO COVID-19 SEMINAR POSTPONEMENT).
 Applications and presentations can be either in English or in French, but speaking French is not a requirement to attend the event.
 The keynote presentations will be in English.
 Applicants will be selected on the basis of the quality of their abstract and its alignment with conference themes, as well as potential to contribute productively to the seminar and to the development of their field.
 Abstracts will be reviewed on a rolling basis; apply early for eligibility for funding support.
-Applicants should expect to be informed of their acceptance by May 1, 2020.

 Accepted participants must pay a fee of $400 (faculty and postdocs at non-African Universities), $300 (students at non-African Universities), $150 (faculty and postdocs at African Universities), or $100 (students at African Universities) to cover the costs of accommodations, meals, and workshop materials, and must also pay for their own travel to Yaounde (Cameroon).

-A limited number of fee waivers and travel scholarships are available for scholars from African Universities.
+A limited number of fee waivers and travel scholarships are available for scholars from African Universities and on the basis of need.
 Applicants should indicate their suitability for a waiver/scholarship in their application materials.

 For more information: email@example.com